opentracing-contrib/java-spring-web/README.md

 # OpenTracing Spring Web Instrumentation

-This library provides instrumentation for Spring  Web applications (Boot and MVC).
-It creates tracing data for server requests and also client requests (`RestTemplate` and `AsyncRestTemplate`).
+This library provides instrumentation for Spring Web applications (Boot, MVC and WebFlux).
+It creates tracing data for server requests and also client requests (`RestTemplate`, `AsyncRestTemplate` and `WebClient`).

 ## Use [opentracing-spring-cloud](https://github.com/opentracing-contrib/java-spring-cloud) instead